Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Toys

-While their eyesight is still developing, babies respond particularly well to black and white toys or those with strong colours and patterns.
-In the early weeks though, what your baby really needs is for you and other family members to respond to them and encourage their efforts at communicating.
+In the early weeks, your baby only needs a few toys, what your baby really needs is for you and other family members to respond to them and encourage their efforts at communicating.
 This growing relationship is key to language development and starts right from birth.
 In fact, in their first six months, your baby’s brain develops faster than at any other time in their life.

 If you remember to ‘respond, cuddle, relax, play, talk’, you won’t go far wrong!